-The fair value of the net assets and liabilities acquired shown above amounted to approximately \$152.5 million.
-As a result of the acquisition, Tenaris recognized a bargain purchase gain for approximately \$2.2 million, recorded in Other operating income.
+The fair value of the net assets acquired shown above amounted to approximately \$152.5 million.
+As a result of the acquisition, Tenaris recognized during the nine-month period ended September 30, 2024, a bargain purchase for approximately \$2.2 million, recorded in Other operating income.